-On the inside, Sky was a very serious man with little time for playing around.
+Unfortunately, that's where our similarities ended.
+Sky was very serious and unemotional.
 Unless he had his clipboard and research papers on hand, he paid no mind to my antics.
 I brought him frogs and rocks and other natural "treasures" and he would just dismiss me with a flick of the hand.
 "Go away, I'm studying," he murmured.
 He frowned if I ever called him dad or father.
 The disapproving looks he gave pierced my soul.
 "What am I doing wrong?"
 I wondered.
 He must have brought me here for some purpose.
 If research was his life's work, shouldn't I be his most important experiment?

 I'll never forget the day I was playing in his lab and broke an expensive piece of equipment.
-A bug had somehow gotten inside and, being a hyper cub, I pursued it.
+A bug had somehow gotten inside and, being young and energetic, I pursued it.
 The moth fluttered wildly through the lab each time I approached, weaving past the crystal flasks and scalpels, finally landing on a bubbling labyrinth of glass tubes.
-I pounced it a split second late and the entire set of glassware flew over the counter.
+I pounced it a split second late and the whole set of glassware flew over the counter.
 Busted glass and volatile liquid splattered in all directions.
-The damage was done.
+I tried to collect pieces of glass and clean up some of the mess, but the damage was done.
 My soft pawpads were embedded with shards and blood poured down my wrists.

 I ran outside as fast as I could with blood seeping down my forearms.
 Reaching out to my father with tears streaming down my face, I showed him my quivering, bloodied paws.
 The only words out of his mouth were, "Why were you in my lab?
 Did you break anything?!"
 Rushing inside, the clipboard he held fell to his feet when he gazed upon the disastrous scene ahead.
 His eyes could have burned a hole into my own.
 Suddenly the glass in my hands didn't seem so painful.

-Now, one thing I should mention is that Dr. Sky was not a violent man.
+Now, Dr. Sky was not a violent man.
 He was callous, cold and uncaring but he never once laid a hand on me in anger.
 He ordered me to get out, his voice cracking a bit, so I ran outside to tend to my own wounds.
 I overheard him on his phone, shouting about warranties and insurance and money.
-It was always money with him.
+It was always about money with him.

 I stopped seeking his approval after the laboratory incident.
 The path I wore into the woods as a child grew ever deeper with the passing of seasons.
 I fashioned a staff from the most beautiful birchwood I could find on my travels and used it for stability on my long hikes.
 I studied the birds and the fish and even the tiniest of crawling bugs.
 Some of the smallest creatures found I learned to be the most vital to the ecosystem.
 I made sketches of every different plant and animal I encountered.
 My field guide and staff were my most prized posessions.